RushikeshNaidu/Machine-Estimation-of-Exposure---Massdep/README.md

 ## 7. Results

 The results were evaluated on the basis of precision and recall.
 We look at both the metrics with a view of the type of implementation in future work.

+# 8. Running the codes

+If you are using the jupyter notebook, please install all the libraries as prompted.
+You can install any library using the anaconda prompt :

+'''
+pip install library
+'''